Everyone loves Guinea Pigs right?

 If you’re new to Guinea pigs then I thought it would be good to give some introductory facts so you can get some background into them.

-So here are 10 interesting facts about guinea pigs to get you started in an understanding of them.
+So here are 10 Basic Facts to Introduce You to Guinea Pigs to get you started in an understanding of them.

 1. Guinea pigs are very vocal and social animals.
 Indeed they use sounds as a way of marking their social rank within their herd.

 2. They come from South America and are well known for being great pets the world over.